API-Skeletons/doctrine-graphql/attributes.rst

     #[GraphQL\Association(excludeCriteria: ['contains', 'startswith', 'endswith'])]

 * ``strategy`` - A custom hydrator strategy class.
   Class must be injected into the HydratorFactory container.
-See `containers <containers>`_
+See `containers <containers.html>`_